It Takes a Village (and a Research University)

 - Paul Lewin, director of the Rural Studies Program and professor with the school’s Department of Agricultural Economics and Rural Sociology, has developed interactive community-level infographics that track variables surrounding COVID-19 in Idaho to keep community leaders and residents informed as they make decisions during the crisis.

-Video by University of Idaho Creative Services
+Videography by University of Idaho Creative Services

 Published in the Fall 2020 issue of Here We Have Idaho.